JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 <br/><br/>
 ## Input
-You can supply as arguments any combination of videos and directories.
+You can supply as arguments any combination of filenames and directories.

 This program will assume all arguments are either videos or directories containing videos, unless the argument begins with --.
 If no files or directories are given, the program will use the current working directory.